SriranganK/Rap_Hackthon/README.md

 Predicated Result:![1](https://i.postimg.cc/Twndj3pZ/7fee5f02-e12f-4afd-bb84-7488e89b4992.jpg)

 ##Pytorch code debugging:
 From the code syntax error is might less but i am not familar with pythorch ,I worked in Tensorflow framwork, It hard to solve, but in Future We learn Pytorch.
-Hereby finding some error upto our knowledge.
+Hereby finded some error upto our knowledge.
 If there is more time we will solve.

 In line 49 it rise the exception becomes it value is 0 intger to pass as float